tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/产品管理/设备分组_intl_en.md

  - Group ID (groupID): it is randomly assigned by the backend and is the unique group identifier.
  - Group Description: it is customizable and describes the group.
  - Devices: it indicates the total number of devices in the group.
- - Included Subgroups: it indicates the total number of subgroups in the group.
+ - Subgroups: it indicates the total number of subgroups in the group.
  - Creation Time: it indicates the time the group was created in the console or through APIs, accurate to the second.